lianastaskevica/documentation/introduction.md

 ## How does SPA work?

 Browsers always work in the same way.
 When refreshing the page or typing the new URL, the browser will request the HTML from the server.
-From this HTML it will extract scripts and styles.
+From this HTML the browser will extract scripts and styles.

-In case of SSR application, the behavior above is expected.
+In the case of SSR application, the behavior above is expected.
 It is required for every page because we do not know what will happen when you click on a link.
 The HTML will be requested once again and the page will be rendered.

 If your application can render any page of your website, then by going to another page within the website, you will be able to render it.
 So the HTML request to the server will not be required.
 You only need to emulate (fake) the change of the URL.
 This can be done by manipulating the browser history.